COGS9/sp26/pages/exam.md

 * **Thursday, May 28**
   * Study sheets + webclicker questions to come!

 Each exam will be roughly 50-60 multiple-choice questions, and will cover material from both the lecture and readings.
-The TAs & PLAs will hold exam review sessions before each exam.
+The TAs & PLAs will hold exam review sessions during discussion section before each exam.

 ## What happens if I miss an exam or have testing accommodations?
 We will use the [Triton Testing Center (TTC)](https://tritontesting.ucsd.edu/) located in Pepper Canyon Hall 364 to administer exams for students with documented accommodations and for legitimate excused absences (does NOT include voluntary travel).